-Abstract.
-The APEX method is a non-iterative, single frame, direct blind deconvolution technique that can sharpen certain kinds of high resolution images in quasi real-time.
-The method is predicated on a restricted class of blurs, in the form of 2D heavy-tailed bell-shaped surfaces.
+National Institute of Standards and Technology Mathematical and Computational Sciences Division Gaithersburg, Maryland 20899 E-mail: alfred.carasso@nist.gov Abstract.
+The APEX method is a noniterative direct blind deconvolution technique that can sharpen certain kinds of high-resolution images in quasi real time.
+The method is predicated on a restricted class of blurs, in the form of 2-D radially symmetric, bell-shaped, heavy-tailed, probability density functions.
 Not all images can be usefully enhanced with the APEX method.
-Nevertheless, the method is found effective on a broad class of galaxy images, including color Hubble Space Telescope ACS imagery.
-APEX-detected optical transfer functions that successfully sharpen these images are far from Gaussian, and of a type not commonly found in the astronomical imaging literature.
-Visually striking enhancements are obtained, with significant sharpening confirmed by better than threefold increases in image gradient norms.
+However, the method is found effective on a broad class of galaxy images, including Hubble space telescope advanced camera for surveys (ACS) color imagery.
+APEX-detected optical transfer functions that successfully sharpen these images are very far from Gaussian, and of a type seldom found in the imaging literature.
+Several examples are given where significantly sharper and visually striking reconstructions are obtained, with sharpening confirmed by the tripling or quadrupling of image gradient norms. © 2006 Society of Photo-Optical Instrumentation Engineers.
+[DOI: 10.1117/1.2362579]